 RESULTS AND DISCUSSION:

 The districts of Kakching, Thoubal and Churchandpur are in southern part of Manipur, India, constitute the study area.
-The main materials used for this RCC building houses are portland cement, concrete, sand, and bricks respectively.
+The main materials used for this RCC building houses are portland cement, concrete, sand, and bricks, respectively.
 Using a gamma spectrometer with HPGe detector, the natural radioactivity contaminant levels of such building materials in study area are determined.
 The measured radioactivity contaminant levels of 226Ra, 232Th and 40K of these RCC building materials are shown in Table 2.
-All portland cements and 2 types of sand (Table 2: sand 3 & sand 4) are imported from neighbouring states.
-The average specific activity of 226Ra is 39 Bqkg-1 (range: 22 to 60 Bqkg-1), which is slightly higher than the world average value of 35 Bqkg-1 [10].
-Whereas the average specific activity 232Th is 90 Bqkg-1 (range: 23 to 198 Bqkg-1) and 40K is 1313 Bqkg-1 (range: 431 to 2008 Bqkg-1) which are moderately higher than the corresponding global average values of 30 Bqkg-1 and 400 Bqkg-1, respectively [10].
+All portland cements and 2 types of sand (Table 2: sand 3 & sand 4) were imported from neighbouring states.
+The average specific activity of 226Ra was 39 Bqkg-1 (range: 22 to 60 Bqkg-1), which is slightly higher than the world average value of 35 Bqkg-1 [10].
+Whereas the average specific activity 232Th was 90 Bqkg-1 (range: 23 to 198 Bqkg-1) and 40K was 1313 Bqkg-1 (range: 431 to 2008 Bqkg-1) which were moderately higher than the corresponding global average values of 30 Bqkg-1 and 400 Bqkg-1, respectively [10].

-The calculated values of adsorbed dose rate (D), annual effective dose (Deff), gamma index (I) and excess dose due to building materials (Dex) are given in Table 2.
-The absorbed dose rate due to naturally occurring gamma radiations in air for a standard room dimension and for common building materials due to natural radionuclides 226Ra, 232Th and 40K ranged from 117 nGyh-1 (concrete 1) to 431 nGyh-1 (sand 4) with an average value of 243 nGyh-1, which is observed to be higher than the world average (populated weighted) indoor absorbed gamma dose rate of 84 nGyh-1 [10].
+The calculated values of adsorbed dose rate (D), annual effective dose (Deff), gamma index (I) and excess dose due to building materials (Dex) are shown in Table 2.
+The absorbed dose rate due to naturally occurring gamma radiations in air for a standard room dimension and for common building materials due to natural radionuclides 226Ra, 232Th and 40K ranged from 117 nGyh-1 (concrete 1) to 431 nGyh-1 (sand 4) with an average value of 243 nGyh-1, which was observed to be higher than the world average (populated weighted) indoor absorbed gamma dose rate of 84 nGyh-1 [10].
 Absorbed dose rate for different types of building materials from this study area is shown in Figure 1.
 The percentage contribution to the absorbed dose rate from the radioactive contaminants of 226Ra, 232Th and 40K from different building materials used, along with their mean, is shown in Figure 2.

-The average annual effective dose calculated from building materials is found to be 1.0 mSvy-1 from concrete, 1.5 mSv-1 from portland cement, 2.0 mSvy-1 from sand, 2.1 mSvy-1 from brick, and 0.6 mSv-1 from soil.
+The average annual effective doses calculated from building materials were found to be 1.0 mSvy-1 from concrete, 1.5 mSv-1 from portland cement, 2.0 mSvy-1 from sand, 2.1 mSvy-1 from brick, and 0.6 mSv-1 from soil.
 Deff of the samples of building material ranged from 0.8 mSvy-1 (concrete 1) to 3.0 mSvy-1 (sand 4) with an average value of 1.7 mSvy-1, which is observed to be higher than the world average value of 0.5 mSvy-1 [28] and 0.4mSvy-1 [10].

 The gamma index, which assesses excess gamma radiation from construction materials, showed an average value of 1.0 [range: 0.5 (concrete 1) to 1.8 (sand 4)], which is same as the suggested value of unity [26].
-We can evaluate the occupant's annual excess effective dose (Dex) from building materials by subtracting the annual effective dose from the undisturbed earth's crust [26].
+The occupant's annual excess effective dose (Dex) was evaluated from building materials by subtracting the annual effective dose from the undisturbed earth's crust [26].
 Figure 3 is the graph between annual effective dose (mSvy-1) and Gamma index” I”, showing annual effective dose and excess dose “Dex” to the residents due to the building materials in this study area.